Danieldacruz7/Patient-Selection-for-Diabetes-Drug-Testing/README.md

 # Patient-Selection-for-Diabetes-Drug-Testing
-A regression model for predicting hospital stay in diabetic patients using Electronic Health Records
+A Regression model for predicting hospital stay in Diabetic patients using Electronic Health Records.

 ### Table of Contents:
 1. Project Motivation